 Alexander Y. Malcomson was born in Scotland in 1865.
 By 1880, his father was a widower.
 His father decided to migrate to Detroit along with young Alexander.
 The family had relatives here.
 Rather than attending school, Alexander Malcomson went to work and, quite quickly, owned his own grocery store.
 However, he realized that there was more profit to be made in coal.
 At that time, coal was the major—almost the exclusive—source of energy for homes, factories and businesses.
-Malcomson built up a coal powerhouse and, by 1902, was a leading player in Detroit’s coal business with six yards.
+Malcomson built up a wholesale coal business and, by 1902, was a leading supplier in Detroit with six yards across the city.
 Presumably, he brought coal to Detroit by rail and ship and then delivered it to many homes and businesses.

 Similar to many Detroit entrepreneurs and financiers, Malcomson saw the opportunity to amass a fortune in the emerging vehicle industry.
 Malcomson knew Henry Ford from a time—probably around 1890—when they both worked for the predecessor firm of Detroit Edison.
 Henry Ford, in 1901, had obtained investments from bankers to establish the Henry Ford Company to produce cars.
 Ford, however, was strongly interested in developing racing machines.
 By 1902, the investors were dissatisfied with Henry Ford's use of their funds and sought to oust him from the firm since they presumed he would not succeed.
 Eventually they brought in Henry Leland to assess Ford’s firm.
 Soon enough the investors had gotten rid of Henry Ford, and shortly thereafter, Leland created the Cadillac Motor Car Company out of the remains of Henry Ford’s endeavor.